DENTAL IMPLANTS & GENERAL DENTISTRY NEAR YOU

 Composite fillings are used after the removal of tooth decay to fill in the area left behind.
 These fillings are a mixture of plastic and ceramic.
 Unlike amalgam or gold fillings, they are tooth-coloured, reducing the cosmetic impact on your smile–and for this reason, they are now the most common type of filling.

 The process of getting a composite filling is simple: first, your dentist will give you local anesthesia.
 They will then drill into your enamel and remove the decayed part of the tooth.
 The area will be cleaned and the composite filling will be placed in the abscess in individually cured layers.
-Lastly, the dentist will shape, contour, and polish the filling.
+Lastly, the dentist near you will shape, contour, and polish the filling.

 Night Guards & MOuth Guards